ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 #### Alternate Paths

-If a client has multiple network interfaces available to it, such as mobile client with both Wi-Fi and Cellular connectivity, it can attempt a connection over either interface.
+If a client has multiple network interfaces available to it, e.g., a mobile client with both Wi-Fi and Cellular connectivity, it can attempt a connection over any of the interfaces.
 This represents a branch point in the connection establishment.
-Like with derived endpoints, the interfaces should be ranked based on preference, system policy, and performance.
+Similar to a derived endpoint, the interfaces should be ranked based on preference, system policy, and performance.
 Attempts should be started on one interface, and then on other interfaces successively after delays based on expected round-trip-time or other available metrics.

 ~~~~~~~~~~
 1 [192.0.2.1:80, Any, TCP]